-Section B Conceptual type (20 Marks) (Attempt Any Two) (10 arks Each)
+Section B Conceptual type (20 Marks) (Attempt Any Two) (10 Marks Each)

-- 2. Explain the concept of contract in restraint of Legal Proceedings and the effects of the same - 3.
-Explain the concept of Joint Liability under Indian Contract Act. - 4.
-Differentiate between Wagering and Contingent Contract with the help of illustrations?
+- 1. Explain the concept of contract to restraint of legal proceedings and the effects of the same. - 2.
+Explain the concept of joint liability under Indian Contract Act. - 3.
+Differentiate between wagering and contingent contract with the help of illustrations?

-Section C Analytical type (20 marks) (Attempt Any Two) (10 Marks Each)
+Section C Analytical type (20 marks) (Attempt Any Two) (11 Marks Each)

-- 5. A got a house on rent to see the annual Parade.
-He even mentioned his excitement to see the Parade to the landlord.
+2. A got a house on rent to see the annual parade.
+He even mentioned his excitement to see the parade to the landlord.
 The landlord gave the house and took some advance rent.
 The parade got subsequently cancelled due to regional riot, before A could make his shift in the house.
 What remedy A has against the landlord?

-(10 Marks) - 6.
-A Promises to superintend, on behalf of B, a legal manufacturer of indigo, and an illegal traffic in other articles.
-B promises to pay A, a salary of Rs.10,000/- a year.
+- 4. A Promises to superintend, on behalf of B, a legal manufacturer of indigo, and an illegal traffic in other articles.
+B promises to pay A, a salary of Rs.
+10,000/-a year.
 Is the Contract Valid?
-Explain with the help of relevant Sections.
-(10 Marks) - 7.
+Explain with the help of relevant sections. - 5.
 Discuss the effect of minor's agreement.
 Discuss the remedies which are available to a minor under the law of contract against the other party to the contract?
 A, aged less than 18 years, represents to B, that he is above 18 years of age and thereby induces B to pay him a loan of Rs.
 20,000 against a promissory note.
 A, later on, refuses to repay the loan to B. Discuss the remedies available to B in the light of the law under section 64 and 65 of the Indian Contract and the Specific relief Act.
 (10 Marks)